d2l-ai/d2l-tr/chapter_linear-networks/softmax-regression-scratch_origin.md

 # Implementation of Softmax Regression from Scratch
 :label:`sec_softmax_scratch`

-Just as we implemented linear regression from scratch, we believe that softmax regression is similarly fundamental and you ought to know the gory details of how to implement it yourself.
+(**Just as we implemented linear regression from scratch, we believe that**) softmax regression is similarly fundamental and
+(**you ought to know the gory details of**) (~~softmax regression~~) and how to implement it yourself.
+We will work with the Fashion-MNIST dataset, just introduced in :numref:`sec_fashion_mnist`, setting up a data iterator with batch size 256.

 ```{.python .input}
 from d2l import mxnet as d2l